Danger Level: 4/5

 Health Risks

-Hobo spider bites are debated—once considered highly dangerous, current research suggests they're not as medically significant as previously thought.
-Bites may cause pain, redness, and slow-healing wounds in some cases.
-Seek medical attention if you suspect a bite.
+Hobo spider bites have a complicated reputation.
+Once considered highly dangerous, current research suggests they're far less medically significant than previously thought.
+Bites can still cause localized pain, redness, and slow-healing wounds in some people, so seek medical attention if you suspect one and the area worsens.

 Property Damage